oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Pages/Connectors/styles.md

 ```
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains styled components for a connector container and button used in the Alephium project.
+- This code file contains styled components for a connector container and button used in the Oxygenium project.

 2. What is the license for this code?
 - This code is licensed under the GNU Lesser General Public License, version 3 or later.